-Displayed languages should be configured in the configuration section of LFEditor, because default behavior of LFEditor for administrators is to displays all existing translation languages of TYPO3.
+Displayed languages should be configured in the configuration section of LFEditor, because the default behavior of LFEditor for administrators is to display all existing translation languages of TYPO3.
 While non-admin users see only languages which they have permissions for.

-At the bottom of the page there are options for converting and splitting language files.
-Those options are not displayed in override mode and it is not possible to merge your files.
+At the bottom of the page, there are options for converting and splitting language files.
+Those options are not displayed in override mode, and it is not possible to merge your files.
 Splitting of language files increases the performance of backend and frontend.
-There is also a field set which allows editing of the meta information of language files.
+There is also a field set that allows editing of the meta information in language files.

 This option allows editing of all constants in a language file and a selected language.
 Users can choose between translated, untranslated, unknown or all constants.

 This whole dialog is handled by a session.
 This means that a user can translate a whole page and doesn't need to save the changes before clicking on 'next' button to get the next page with language constants.